-You will need to add your loved ones as emergency contacts on your Panic Tracker (as well as the Track feature) to ensure that they are notified when you push your Panic Tracker.
+You will need to add your loved ones as emergency contacts on your Panic Tracker (as well as share you location with them in-app) to ensure that they are notified when you push your Panic Tracker.
 You can do this by following these steps:

 - Tap on the "Devices" tab